Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Your D.C.
 Paycheck Works

 True to their unofficial motto of “Taxation Without Representation,” Washington, D.C. residents have to pay federal income taxes.
 These, along with FICA taxes and district taxes, are taken out of each and every paycheck.
-Federal and FICA taxes go to the IRS, with the former going toward your annual income taxes and the latter is put toward Medicare and Social Security.
+Federal and FICA taxes go to the IRS; the former goes toward your annual income taxes, while the latter is put toward Medicare and Social Security.
 Your employer withholds 1.45% of your paycheck for Medicare and 6.2% for Social Security.
-Your employer also matches those payments, so the total amount paid is technically double what you pay.
+(Your employer also matches those payments, so the total amount paid is double what you pay.)

-How much gets withheld from your paychecks depends on several factors, such as the frequency of those paychecks, your marital status and how many jobs you have.
-If you are married, but you and spouse decide to file separately, that will affect your taxes.
+How much gets withheld from your paychecks depends on several factors, such as the frequency of those paychecks, allowances you claim, your marital status and how many jobs you have.
+If you are married but you and spouse decide to file separately, that will affect your taxes.
+If you have children or qualifying dependents, you might qualify for more allowances.
 You’ll need to fill out a W-4 form every time you get a new job to help your employer determine how much should be taken out from each of your paychecks.

 You might get more or less taxes taken out of your paychecks if you opt to make any pre-tax contributions.
 For example, many salaried employees are eligible to put money into retirement accounts, like 401(k) plans, a health savings account, flexible spending account or other medical expense account.
 Money that you put in these accounts will come out of your paycheck even before income tax is removed.

-Use the paycheck calculator to enter in different scenarios and see which deductions will affect the taxes coming out of your paycheck.
+Use the paycheck calculator to enter in different scenarios and see which allowances and/or deductions will affect the taxes coming out of your paycheck.

 District of Columbia Median Household Income